IMPORTANT NEWS: Potential Infringement on Your Landowner Rights.

 Over the last 100 years, landowners have found economic means through mineral extractions.
 Some has been through mining, others through well.
 CRELA stands for the landowner’s right to engage in mineral & gas development.
 In the case where the mineral & gas resources belong to others, our organization stands for the landowner’s right to maintain a productive, safe and healthy surface.

-However, not all landowners have the opportunity to utilize the mineral estate, but every landowner does have wind that blows and sun that shines over 300 days per years on the high plains.
-The third leg of the holistic piece is harvesting of the wind and solar resource for economic benefit.
-Renewing the Future.
+However, not all landowners have the opportunity to use the mineral estate.
+Every landowner does have wind that blows and sun that shines over 300 days per year on the high plains, though.
+Because of this, CRELA believes in harvesting wind & solar resources for economic benefit.
+“Renewing the Future.”

-The landowner association was formed to foster and promote common interest in renewable energy development.
-We wanted to offer a block or large acreage tract of potentially eligible land for construction.
-The landowner association was also used to pool financial resources of its participants to hire legal counsel to negotiate a fair and equitable contract that would be beneficial to all.
-CRELA was formed in March of 2008 to unite landowner associations into a common voice to address issues and concerns that would help or hinder renewable energy development.
+The landowner association gathers and fiscally manages the financial resources of its participants.
+This is to hire legal counsel to negotiate a fair & equitable contract beneficial for all.
+CRELA was formed in March 2008 to unite landowner associations into one voice with a common goal.
+The goal to address issues and concerns to help or hinder renewable energy development.

-CRELA stands for a regulatory structure that imposes as little personal or financial burden as absolutely necessary.
-We oppose regulations that hinder renewable energy development or eliminates it entirely.
-CRELA also opposes regulations that take away personal liberties supported by the United States Constitution and that curtail the full bundle of land ownership rights.
+- Regulatory – CRELA stands for a regulatory structure that impose as little personal or financial burden as absolutely necessary.
+We stand against local, state and federal regulations that hinder renewable energy development or eliminates it entirely.
+Additionally, we oppose all regulations that take away personal liberties supported by the United States Constitution and that will curtail the full bundle of land ownership rights.